Learning Physical Concepts in Cyber-Physical Systems: A Case Study: Solution

 \subsubsection{Experiment}

 To simulate changing states in the three-tank system described in Equation \eqref{eq:dynamics}, the values of the flow rates and the valve coefficients are changed periodically in a fixed sequence.
 The process can be seen in Figure \ref{fig:state-detection}, where the tanks are filled and mixed in stages, until the whole fluid is released.
 In total there are four different states: the tanks are filled, the flow is stopped with closed valves, the fluids of the tanks are mixed and finally all valves are opened, which causes the tanks to empty.
 The first three states are repeated three times in a row, followed by the last state.
 This sequence is repeated for 100 times, resulting in a total of 145000 time steps.
 To generate the training dataset, 10000 samples with a window size of 100 are sampled from the dataset randomly.
 After training the model, we iterate over the test dataset to generate the predicted state at every time step.
 To ensure that the model does not use future values, at every step the model only has access to the past 100 time steps, thus simulating a live prediction.
 Using this dataset, we train a SOM-VAE with the encoder and decoder implemented as fully connected dense neural networks.
 The model is given the possibility to assign a total of six different states, which are ordered in a $2\times 3$ grid.
+We deliberately do not choose a $2\times2$ grid here because the user generally does not know the underlying number of states.